hhvm/user-documentation/guides/hack/56-modules/04-inheritance.md

 internal class Foo extends Bar {}
 public class Baz extends Foo {}
 ```
 You can think of this behavior as freely choosing which symbols in your module to export to your public API.
 Since the visibility of a toplevel entity only affects how it is statically referenced, no inheritance rules need to be applied when overriding them.
-Note that even if the toplevel symbol visibilities do not need to match any relationship, the individual members of those symbols do need to meet inheritance rules as discussed previously.

 You cannot, however, extend an internal class, implement an internal interface, or use an internal trait from a different module.
 ```hack